Alfred d'Orsay

+Biography

 Early life and family

 He was born in Paris, the second son of Albert Gaspard Grimaud, Comte d'Orsay, a Bonapartist general.
 His mother was Baroness Eleonore von Franquemont, an illegitimate daughter of the Duke of Württemberg and the Italian adventuress Anne Franchi.
 His elder brother died in infancy.

 Military service, stay in London

-In 1821, he entered the French army of the restored Bourbon monarchy (against his own Bonapartist tendencies), attending the lavish coronation of George IV of Britain in London that year (staying until 1822) and serving as a Garde du Corps of Louis XVIII.
+In 1821, he entered the French army of the restored Bourbon monarchy (against his own Bonapartist tendencies), attending the coronation of George IV of Britain in London that year (staying until 1822) and serving as a Garde du Corps of Louis XVIII.
 While in London he formed an acquaintance with Charles Gardiner, 1st Earl of Blessington and Marguerite, Countess of Blessington, which quickly ripened into intimacy.
 Scholars have speculated both that the Countess and d'Orsay had an affair, and that the infatuation was purely between the Earl and d'Orsay.
 While contemporaries remarked on the young man's effeminacy, the evidence for either relationship is inconclusive.

 The following year the couple visited d'Orsay at Valence on the Rhone, and at the invitation of the earl he accompanied the party on their tour through Italy.

 Portrait by d'Orsay of Lord Byron's daughter, Ada, who would become known as the mathematician Ada Lovelace.

 Meeting Byron and the Blessingtons

-In the spring of 1823, he met Lord Byron at Genoa, and the published correspondence of the poet at this period contains numerous references to d'Orsay's gifts and accomplishments, and to his peculiar relationship to the 1st Earl of Blessington and Countess of Blessington.
+In the spring of 1823, he met Lord Byron at Genoa, and the published correspondence of the poet at this period contains numerous references to d'Orsay's gifts and accomplishments, and to his relationship to the 1st Earl of Blessington and Countess of Blessington.
 A diary which d'Orsay had kept during his visit to London in 1821–1822 was submitted to Byron's inspection, and was much praised by him for the knowledge of men and manners and the keen faculty of observation it displayed.

 Portrait of the Countess of Blessington by Thomas Lawrence, 1822.

 He previously met Lord and Lady Blessington in 1822 and was romantically interested in Lady Blessington.
 Perhaps to divert D’Orsay's attention from his wife, Lord Blessington wrote a will leaving his Irish property to one of his daughters, should either marry Count D’Orsay.
 He eventually chose to marry Lady Harriet Gardiner with the promise of the estate.